riteable/imagist/README.md

 Notice the `/images` prefix.
 This is the route that handles the processing.
 Also, the query parameters will make sure the image is cropped to 300x300 px.
 (See all available transformations below.)

-**NOTE:** Because the module has to process and render a new image on each request, it works best when the URL is cached by a CDN.
-That way, only the first request will be slow and heavy on resources while the image is rendered, but all subsequent requests will be handled by the CDN.
+**NOTE:** This module doesn't cache or store the processed images anywhere itself.
+It streams the image directly to the output (browser) while it's processing it.
+Because the module has to render the image on each request, it works best when the URL is cached by a CDN.
+That way, only the first request will be slower and heavy on resources while the image is rendered, but all subsequent requests will be handled by the CDN.

 ## Installation

+This is a Node.js module, and can be installed using npm.

     npm i imagist